Stance4Health-Dev/docs/README.md

 In the current time, there has been a data explotion, petabytes and exabytes, known as Big Data.
 We can store it in disk, but, how we interact with all of this data? how we managment this big volume of primary and foreign keys?
 Although we continue to use them with the next versions, they are based on the initial scheme.
 So, these first tools are not suitable for these needs.
 But we still need to store all this information in a system where relationships play a crucial role.
 Innovation reappeared and databases based on graphs emerged.

+Here you can check the [Behaviors based on Personas list:](https://github.com/Stance4Health-Dev/common/blob/master/README.md)

 ## Graph Database